 This document should be amended as you age.

-Your values are implemented in action.
-Act towards the things you value—generosity, empathy, kindness, energy, efficacy, avoiding excess, acceptance, sustainability, interestingness, etc.
+Work to implement your values in all you do.
+Act towards the things you value—agency, generosity, empathy, kindness, energy, efficacy, avoiding excess, acceptance, sustainability, interestingness, etc.

 Do what you say you will.
 The best way to start working in this direction is being very, very careful about what you say “yes” to.
 Be liberal and gentle with saying “no”.